hmoragrega/pubsub/README.md

 To initialize the router pass the unmarshaller and register all the subscribers along with the message handler associated to them.

-Call `Run` on the router; it subscribes all the subscribes, if all succeed wit will consume the messages in an endless loop, feeding the messages to the handler after unmarshalling the data.
+Call `Run` on the router; it starts all the subscribers, and if all succeed, it will consume the messages in an endless loop, feeding them to the handlers after unmarshalling the message body.

-If the handler does not return an error it will acknowledge the message as long as `DisableAutoAck`.
+If the handler does not return an error it will acknowledge the message as long as `DisableAutoAck` is false.

 #### Message handler
 Register a message handler in the router using the method `Register`.

 You'll need to provide:
 * The topic name
-* The subscriber that consumer the topic messages
+* The subscriber that consumes the topic messages
 * The handler for the topic message

 The handler receives a message and reports the result of handling it